tiktok

 What do raccoons eat in winter?

 Raccoons are omnivorous, meaning they eat both plants and animals.
 In the winter, their diet can vary depending on their location and what is available, but it generally includes fruits, nuts, berries, and acorns.
-They can also eat small mammals, bird eggs, insects, and even small birds.
+They can also eat small mammals, bird eggs, insects, and even birds.
 Raccoons can eat everything during winter.

 Raccoons' Winter Sleeping Patterns

-So, to sum it up, while raccoons don't exactly hibernate like bears in a fairy tale, they're definitely not couch potatoes, either.
+So, to sum it up, while raccoons don't exactly hibernate like bears in a fairy tale, they're not couch potatoes, either.
 Torpor keeps their engines running at a low hum, and their winter sleep spots are like secret hideouts where they catch some Z's before their next adventure.

 Unfortunately for many of our customers, the answer to “Where do raccoons live in winter?” is often in residential attics, where they can stay safe and warm like it was their own house.